taogen-docs/resources-of-learning/#cs-foundations.md

 Prime

-- Code: The Hidden Language of Computer Hardware and Software (1999) by Charles Petzold
+- **Code: The Hidden Language of Computer Hardware and Software** (1999) by Charles Petzold [4.39, 9421]
-- The Elements of Computing Systems: Building a Modern Computer from First Principles (2005) by Noam Nisan, Shimon Schocken
+- The Elements of Computing Systems: Building a Modern Computer from First Principles (2005) by Noam Nisan, Shimon Schocken [4.55, 864]
-- Introduction to Computing Systems: From Bits and Gates to C and Beyond (2003) by Yale N. Patt and Sanjay J. Patel (**ICS**)
+- Engines of Logic: Mathematicians & the Origin of the Computer by Martin D. Davis [4.10, 463]
-- How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine (2020) by Matthew Justice
+- Introduction to Computing Systems: From Bits and Gates to C and Beyond (2003) by Yale N. Patt and Sanjay J. Patel (**ICS**) [3.85, 112]
-- The Secret Life of Programs: Understand Computers -- Craft Better Code (2019) by Jonathan E. Steinhart
+- How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine (2020) by Matthew Justice [4.36, 95]
-- Engines of Logic: Mathematicians & the Origin of the Computer by Martin D. Davis
+- The Secret Life of Programs: Understand Computers -- Craft Better Code (2019) by Jonathan E. Steinhart [3.92, 49]
 - 支撑处理器的技术:永无止境地追求速度的世界 by [日] Hisa Ando
 - 穿越计算机的迷雾 by 李忠

 Must Read

-- **Computer Organization and Design MIPS Edition: the Hardware/Software Interface** (6th, 2020) by David A Patterson John L Hennessy and John L. Hennessy
+- **Computer Organization and Design MIPS Edition: the Hardware/Software Interface** (6th, 2020) by David A Patterson John L Hennessy and John L. Hennessy [3.97, 1641]
 - Computer Organization and Design ARM Edition: The Hardware Software Interface (2016) by David A Patterson John L Hennessy and John L. Hennessy
 - Computer Organization and Design RISC-V Edition: The Hardware Software Interface (2nd, 2020) by David A Patterson John L Hennessy and John L. Hennessy
-- **Computer Architecture: A Quantitative Approach** (6th, 2017) by David A Patterson John L Hennessy and John L. Hennessy
+- **Computer Architecture: A Quantitative Approach** (6th, 2017) by David A Patterson John L Hennessy and John L. Hennessy [4.11, 1088]
-- **Computer Systems: A Programmer‘s Perspective** (3rd, 2015) by Randal E.Bryant, David O'Hallaron (**CSAPP**)
+- **Computer Systems: A Programmer‘s Perspective** (3rd, 2015) by Randal E.Bryant, David O'Hallaron (**CSAPP**) [4.45, 1034]

 Some More